ShivaKrisl/Titanic_Survival_Prediction/README.md

 # Titanic_Survival_Prediction
 Titanic Survival Prediction is a classical Classification Problem.
-You can the dataset on kaagle https://www.kaggle.com/datasets/pavlofesenko/titanic-extended.
+You can the find dataset on kaagle https://www.kaggle.com/datasets/pavlofesenko/titanic-extended.

 About Dataset
 The data set has 3 csv files named 'full.csv', 'train.csv',and 'test.csv'.
 The train and test csv files were created from full.csv after data preprocessing